uf-mil/mil/System-Alarms.md

 * Should we require alarms to include a problem description?
 * [ROS diagnostics](http://wiki.ros.org/diagnostics?distro=jade) - could be useful for monitoring hardware systems
 * Implement heartbeats
-* Generic "System Kill" alarm response
+* Generic "System Kill" alarm response - have each node expose a kill/unkill service that can be called upon in times of trouble